sudo-behappy/Chart-Converter-for-rhythm-game-Ease-Out/README.md

 1. the chart must be 5k and all the tracks must be destroyed at the end of the song.
 2. the track must be destroyed from left to right, or right to left.
 You must not delete a track between two tracks.
+3. the track in the middle must be the last track to be destroyed.
 3. right now the chart converting tool does not support multiple BPM chart, so no change of speed or multiple BPM among the malody chart.
 4. keep in mind that the notes above the deleted chart will be shifted to the other track while players are playing the chart.
 5. No overlapping notes with different color, or long note inside a long note(same or different color).